nluczywo/mcda_div_metrics/README.md

-# mcda_div_metrics
+# A multi-criteria approach to a compound portfolio diversification metrics

-A multi-criteria approach to a compound portfolio diversification metrics
+This repository...